Amsterdam/django-gisserver/docs/user/filters.rst

      - The geometries share some space.
    * - ``<Touches>``
      - :samp:`ST_Touches({a}, {b})`
-     - The edges of the geometries touch each other.
+     - The edges of the geometries touch each other, e.g. country borders.
    * - ``<Overlaps>``
      - :samp:`ST_Overlaps({a}, {b})`
      - The geometries overlap.
    * - ``<Within>``
      - :samp:`ST_Within({a}, {b})`
-     - Geometry 1 is completely contained within geometry 2.
+     - Geometry is completely contained within geometry 2, e.g. city within province.
    * - ``<DWithin>``
      - :samp:`ST_DWithin({a}, {b}, {d})`
      - The geometries are within a given distance of each other.